RabiesLabPeru/arequipa_spatialdata/README.md

 These files were generated from official data sources by manually digitizing and tracing original map visualizations in Google Earth to obtain spatial representations of the mapped information.

-If you find these data useful, please feel free to use them for your own research.
-The DOI for the current version and citation instructions are provided in the **Citation** section below.
+If you find these data useful, we encourage their use in your own research.
+Please provide appropriate credit to the Zoonotic Disease Research Center (ZDRC) team and cite this dataset according to the instructions provided in the Citation section below.
+The DOI for the current version is included there.

 ## Data Contents